QuantEcon/lecture-python-intro/lectures/inflation_history.md

 For each country, we'll plot two graphs.

-For each country, the first graph plots  logarithms of
+The first graph plots logarithms of

   * price levels
   * exchange rates vis a vis US dollars